Faberdashery Spool Remix Hack

 thingiverse

-I received a loose coil of filament from Proto Pasta thinking that I could just lay it on the spool holder of my printer.
-I was wrong!
-That lead to a desperate search for a solution.
-I found the Faberdashery Spool by FablabMoebius and the remix by tschaboo.
+I received a loose coil of filament from Proto Pasta thinking I could just lay it on my printer's spool holder, but I was wrong!
+This led to a frantic search for a solution, which finally ended at the Faberdashery Spool by FablabMoebius and the remix by tschaboo.
 I started with the remix because it promised to use much less filament.
-I printed the two sides and three forks but when I tried to put the spool together I found that the inside diameter of my coil was much smaller than required based on the dimensions of the forks...
-I didn't want to take the time for a reimplementation so I took the fork STL files to Tinkercad and cut out some material.
-The arms of the fork are also very long (too long for my printer) so I chopped part of them off as well.
-It was a quick and dirty job and that's what I got.
-It turns out that I had cut too much out of the internal dimensions of the fork but I didn't want to take the time and filament to modify my changes in Tinkercad and reprint all three.
-Instead I created a simple spacer to fit on each fork.
-In the end it worked, mostly.
-I should have cut the arms even a bit shorter so the spool would spin properly on my existing spool holder but I was in a hurry to print with the filament.
-Bottom line is that this is a hack job but might be a flexible design for me going forward as I receive loose coils with different internal diameters.
+I printed two sides and three forks, but when I tried to assemble the spool, I found that my coil's inside diameter was much smaller than required based on the dimensions of the forks...
+Not wanting to take time for a reimplementation, I took the fork STL files to Tinkercad and cut out some material.
+The arms of the fork are also very long (too long for my printer), so I chopped part of them off as well.
+It was a quick and dirty job, and that's what I got.
+As it turns out, I had cut too much out of the internal dimensions of the fork, but I didn't want to take time and filament to modify my changes in Tinkercad and reprint all three.
+Instead, I created a simple spacer to fit on each fork.
+In the end, it worked, mostly.
+I should have cut the arms even shorter so the spool would spin properly on my existing spool holder, but I was in a hurry to print with the filament.
+The bottom line is that this is a hack job, but it might be a flexible design for me going forward as I receive loose coils with different internal diameters.

 With this file you will be able to print Faberdashery Spool Remix Hack with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Faberdashery Spool Remix Hack.